The History of Mix Messiah Productions: It began with a mondegreen

 Today, Mix Messiah Productions is proud to have worked on award-winning films and documentaries including Enough White Teacups, Klocked, Doc of the Dead, Infinity Chamber, A Feral World, Leap of Faith, and Rent-a-Pal, among others.

-Leslie (AMPS, MPSE) is a Dante Level-3 Certified audio engineer specializing in 5.1 re-recording mixing (dubbing) and sound editing.
-She is a former Governor-at-Large for the Audio Engineering Society, and author of the book Women in Audio.
-She is a member of the Recording Academy (The Grammys®), a member and councilperson of the Association of Motion Picture Sound (AMPS), and member of Motion Picture Sound Editors (MPSE).
+Leslie (CAS, AMPS, MPSE) is an Avid Certified Dolby Atmos Professional and Dante Level-3 Certified audio engineer specializing in re-recording mixing (dubbing) and sound editing.
+In 2022, she was elected President of the Audio Engineering Society and will begin her term as President-Elect in 2023.
+Leslie is author of the books Women in Audio and Math Fundamentals for Audio.
+She is a member of the Recording Academy (The Grammys®), Cinema Audio Society, Association of Motion Picture Sound (AMPS), and Motion Picture Sound Editors (MPSE).
 She has worked for National Public Radio (Washington, D.C.), Colorado Public Radio, the Colorado Symphony Orchestra, Post Modern Company, and was a tenured Associate Professor at the University of Colorado Denver.

-Leslie Gaston-Bird (AMPS, MPSE) is author of the book "Women in Audio", part of the AES Presents series and published by Focal Press (Routledge).
-She is a voting member of the Recording Academy (The Grammys®) and its P&E (Producers and Engineers) Wing.
-Currently, she is a freelance re-recording (dubbing) mixer and sound editor, and owner of Mix Messiah Productions which specializes in 5.1 surround mixing.
+Leslie Gaston-Bird (CAS, AMPS, MPSE) is author of the book "Women in Audio", part of the AES Presents series published by Focal Press (Routledge).
+She is an Avid Certified Dolby Atmos Professional and Dante Level-3 Certified audio engineer working as a freelance re-recording mixing (dubbing) and sound editing under the banner Mix Messiah Productions.
+She is also a voting member of the Recording Academy (The Grammys®) and its P&E (Producers and Engineers) Wing.
+She is a doctoral candidate at the University of Surrey working on a project titled "Immersive and Inclusive", for which she received support from Innovate UK's Women in Innovation programme.
+In 2022, she was elected President of the Audio Engineering Society (AES) and will begin her term as President-Elect in 2023.
+From 2016-2018, she was Vice President, Western Region (US & Canada) for the AES, followed by a term as Governor-at-Large.
+She was the inaugural chair of the AES Diversity and Inclusion (now DEI) Committee.
 Prior to that, she was a tenured Associate Professor of Recording Arts at the University of Colorado Denver (2005-2018) where she also served as Chair of the Department of Music and Entertainment Industry Studies.
 She led groups of Recording Arts students in study abroad courses in England, Germany, and Italy which included participation in AES Conventions.
-Leslie has done research on audio for planetariums, multichannel audio on Blu-Ray, and a comparison of multichannel codecs that was published in the AES Journal (Gaston, L. and Sanders, R. (2008), "Evaluation of HE-AAC, AC-3, and E-AC-3 Codecs", Journal of the Audio Engineering Society of America, 56(3)).
+Leslie has done research on audio for planetariums, multichannel audio on Blu-Ray, and a has presented several papers at AES conferences, incuding a comparison of multichannel codecs that was published in the AES Journal (Gaston, L. and Sanders, R. (2008), "Evaluation of HE-AAC, AC-3, and E-AC-3 Codecs", Journal of the Audio Engineering Society of America, 56(3)).

 The following biography was written by me for the book, "Women in Audio" published by Focal Press, a division of Routlege.
 If you wish to use it, please cite as follows: